ReidGlaze/ReidGlaze.github.io/_posts/2023-6-28-Doordash-Analysis.md

 ![by origin](/assets/images/products.png)

-The data also showed a strong link between a person's income and how much they're spending on delivery, with an r-squared value of 0.6774 in the regression.
+The data also showed a strong link between a person's income and how much they're spending on delivery, with an r-squared value of 0.6774 in the regression analysis.
 This tells us that income does play a big role in how much people are willing to spend on deliveries.

 ![by origin](/assets/images/line.png)